Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Introduction

-In this article, we further investigate these two paradoxes in a semiparametric framework and propose efficient and robust data fusion methods.
-We establish the semiparametric theory for the integration of internal individual data and external summary statistics.
-In contrast to previous parametric approaches, our framework admits semiparametric and nonparametric models.
-We derive the semiparametric efficiency bound for inference about a general functional of the internal data distribution in the presence of external summary statistics, which is shown to be no larger than that using only internal data.
-We construct a data-fused efficient estimator that attains the efficiency bound so that the efficiency paradox can be avoided.
-The data-fused efficient estimator has a closed form, which greatly reduces the computational complexity compared to the empirical likelihood methods proposed by \citet{zhang2020generalized,zhang2022integrative}.
-Our results provide a formal proof for the conjecture raised by \citet{zhang2020generalized} on improving the inference about a generalized linear model with external summary statistics from a nested working model using only a subset of covariates.
-To promote robustness against biased summary statistics, we employ an adaptive lasso penalty based procedure to obtain a debiased estimator.
-The debiased estimator is consistent and asymptotically normal even if some external summary statistics are biased, and moreover, it is asymptotically equivalent to the oracle estimator that uses only unbiased summary statistics.
-We also discuss the situation when unbiasedness of a subset of the summary statistics only holds asymptotically at a suitable rate in the supplementary material.
-We evaluate performance of the proposed estimation methods with simulations and apply them to test the causal effect of a combined therapy on Helicobacter pylori infection.
+In this paper, we develop a semiparametric framework for the integration of internal individual data and external summary statistics.
+In contrast to previous works that primarily focus on parametric models, our approach accommodates general semiparametric and nonparametric models.
+We derive the semiparametric efficiency bound for inference on a general functional of the internal data distribution in the presence of external summary statistics, which is shown to be no larger than that obtained using only the internal data.
+We construct a data-fused efficient estimator that achieves the efficiency bound under data fusion.
+By adopting the efficient estimator which incorporates the external summary statistics in an optimal way, the efficiency paradox is resolved.
+The data-fused efficient estimator has a closed form.
+This makes it computationally efficient when all the efficient influence functions in the proposed estimator are available and easy to compute, although obtaining the efficient influence function may be challenging in complex problems.
+Moreover, the data-fused efficient influence function inherits the Neyman orthogonality property from the internal-data influence functions it incorporates.
+This property enables the use of flexible machine learning methods—such as neural networks—for estimating nuisance parameters in the data-fused efficient estimator.
+To address potential issues with untransportable summary statistics, we further propose an adaptive fusion estimator by leveraging some carefully designed weighting matrices.
+The adaptive fusion estimator is continuous with respect to the observed data, which is a desirable property that improves numerical stability \citep{fan2001variable}.
+In addition, it is easy to compute due to its closed-form expression, provided that the relevant efficient influence functions involved are available and easy to compute.
+The adaptive fusion estimator is consistent and asymptotically normal even if some external summary statistics are untransportable.
+It is also asymptotically equivalent to the oracle estimator that uses only transportable summary statistics.
+The asymptotic results hinge on the fact that one can consistently assess whether the summary statistics are transportable in large sample size.
+However, distinguishing between transportable and untransportable summary statistics in finite samples can be challenging, particularly when the internal and external populations are similar but not identical.
+This problem may lead to undercoverage of confidence intervals based on the adaptive fusion estimator's asymptotic distribution.
+We thus propose a re-bootstrap procedure to mitigate the undercoverage issue in finite samples.
+This procedure maintains robust coverage rates even under the challenging setting where the heterogeneity between populations is comparable to the magnitude of the estimation error.
+We discuss theoretical results for the scenario where the transportability of certain summary statistics holds asymptotically at certain rates in Supplementary Material.
+We evaluate the performance of the proposed estimation methods via simulations and apply them to test the causal effect of a combined therapy on Helicobacter pylori infection.